Krutsch/hydro-js/README.md

 In order to track a ternary in a template literal, this function has to be used.
 The proxy parameter is optional if the first parameter is a reactive Proxy.
 Otherwise, a function is being executed, whenever the Proxy value changes, which will update the DOM to either the trueVal or the falseVal.

-### unset

-args: ReturnType<typeof reactive>

-Deletes the Proxy object and removes Observer.
-This is important to keep memory low.

 ### hydro

 The actual Proxy in the library.
 This cannot be used with `getValue`, `observe`, `ternary` or `unset` but it offers the same functionality in a different manner.